-When you have finished communicating with the DSM/RSM, it is important to always disconnect using either the "LogOut" link (Web Browser Interface) or the /X command (Text Interface), rather than by simply closing your browser window or communications program.
-When communicating via a PDA, use the PDA's "Close" function to disconnect and logout.
+When you have finished communicating with the DSM/RSM/CPM, it is important to always disconnect using either the "LogOut" link (Web Browser Interface) or the /X command (Text Interface), rather than by simply closing your browser window or communications program.

-When you disconnect using the LogOut link or /X command, this ensures that the DSM/RSM has completely exited from command mode, and is not waiting for the inactivity timeout period to elapse before allowing additional connections.
+When you disconnect using the LogOut link or /X command, this ensures that the DSM/RSM/CPM has completely exited from command mode, and is not waiting for the inactivity timeout period to elapse before allowing additional connections.